 While the customer base is different for every CX program, one thing is clear: Today’s CX leaders know how to leverage the best channels to collect feedback from as many of their customers as possible.
 These customer-savvy companies gain higher response rates, more actionable data and opportunities to design a CX approach that bolsters brand and company loyalty.

 Before investing in a specific strategy or strategies, it is important to understand the most common channels for gathering customer feedback.

-Online surveys are a cost-effective way to gather customer feedback for companies large and small. and They can be easily set up without a lot of technical expertise, including as links in the emails that invite customers to complete them.
+Online surveys are a cost-effective way to gather CX analytics data for companies large and small. and They can be easily set up without a lot of technical expertise, including as links in the emails that invite customers to complete them.
 Online surveys typically have lower response rates than the next two approaches, as they incorporate weak calls to action and need to compete for attention in crowded inboxes.

 Short Messaging Service (SMS)

 SMS text messages are increasing in popularity among companies and customers alike as a preferred mode of communication for providing feedback.
 There are two primary methods of SMS feedback gathering: